studiobuttermedia/Custom-Music-v2/README.md

 # Custom Music Disc v2

-This is an old project that I decided to revive again, it's been a while I start revive one of my old projects
+This is an old project that I decided to revive again, it's been a while I start revive one of my old projects.

+This is a Bedrock Edition Resource Pack that allows you to use Custom Music Discs in Minecraft!

 **Sample Audio provided is from Kevin MecLeod music which is Copyright free.
 But it's your own choice to add your own**